AnupamaRajkumar/AnupamaRajkumar/README.md

 ### I’m currently working on 🔭 ...
 A very interesting research topic that resonates with me, I am working on performing semantic segmentation on high-resolution satellite images to detect waste landfills.
 The project is done in association with Hungarian Academy of Sciences, Budapest, Hungary and supervised by Dr. Tamas Sziranyi and Dr. Andras Majdik.\
-In absence of a high resolution dataset catering to landfills, I have been working on creating and annotating my own dataset.
+In the absence of a high resolution dataset catering to landfills, I have been working on creating and annotating my own dataset.
 Currently I am in the process of training various machine learning models and once benchmarked, I would be happy to make the dataset available for further use and development!

 ### Some interesting implementations :mag:
 1. Robust line and plane fitting using RANSAC - traditional and optimised implementation (C++) : https://github.com/AnupamaRajkumar/3D-Computer-Vision/tree/master/RANSAC